[Disclosure: The link to the book is an affiliate link. For more info, check my disclosures page]

-I first heard about Generation Earn when I read about it on Wellheeled’s blog.
+I first heard about Generation Earn: The Young Professional’s Guide to Spending, Investing, and Giving Back when I read about it on Wellheeled’s blog.
 As is usual when I hear about a good book, I add it to my library reserve list.
 I was around 119 on the waiting list, so I forgot about it for a while.
 So, it was a pleasant surprise when I finally got to the top of the list.

 I liked this book a lot.
 It contains a lot of information and advice, and works well for personal finance novices as well as people like me who have already started along the personal finance path.
 The book acted as both a refresher, reminding me to check up on my finances, as well as an eye opener, presenting ideas I hadn’t really thought about.